Dylan097/Project-1/README.md

     - This makes it easier for people to sign up to the group, with just a few little details to add, being first and last name, and their email address.

+## Testing

+### Bugs

+#### Fixed Bugs

+- Only one div in the contest section was showing.
+Used float: left in style.css to fix
+- One div not showing in contest section.
+Used box-sizing: border-box in style.css to fix.
+- Divs in about us section colliding with eachother after 950px size change.
+Used clear: both in style.css to fix.
+- Most icons not showing on the contest section.
+Changed each broken icon so they show for each div in index.html and contact-us.html.

+#### Unfixed Bugs

+- None

 ## credits

 ### contents